IntentArchitect/Docs/articles/release-notes/intent-architect-v4.2.md

 ## Version 4.2.3

+### Improvements in 4.2.3

+- Improvement: Hints on the application settings screen will now render "minimal markdown" (Bold, italics, inline code and URLs) for hints.

 ### Issues fixed in 4.2.3

 - Fixed: Icons on the Settings screen had incorrect vertical alignment with headings.